Silver City, Mississippi

 Silver City is a town in Humphreys County, Mississippi, United States.
-The population was 217 at the 2021 census, a massive decline from the 2000 census.
+The population was 217 at the 2021 census, a decline of 33% from the 2000 census.

 History

 The town was first named "Palmetto Home", after a nearby plantation.

 2023 tornado

 On March 24, 2023, a destructive wedge tornado directly hit Silver City.
 Numerous people were injured and several buildings were destroyed.
 The same destructive tornado had previously hit the towns of Rolling Fork and Midnight.
 The tornado was rated high-end EF4, although only EF2 damage occurred in the town.

 Geography

 Silver City is located in central Humphreys County at (33.095335, -90.495814), in the Mississippi Delta region.
 It is bordered to the east by the Yazoo River.
 U.S. Route 49W passes through the town, leading north 7 mi to Belzoni, the county seat, and south 20 mi to Yazoo City.
 Mississippi Highway 149, an old alignment of US 49W, leads southwest from Silver City 10 mi to Louise.

 According to the United States Census Bureau, Silver City has a total area of 1.6 km2, of which 0.06 km2, or 3.56%, are water.